AurelienZMN/btcticker/README.md

 # Settings

 Screen orientation and screen inversion can be toggled using the on-screen keys.
 Update frequency can be changed in the config.yaml file (default is 600 seconds).

-# Contributing

-To contribute, please fork the repository and use a feature branch.
-Pull requests are welcome.

-# Links

-- A low(er)-effort kit and frame can be obtained at [https://llvll.ch/btcticker.html](https://llvll.ch/btcticker.html)

 # Licencing